joppanfx/Pine-Script-Projects/Indicators/JoppanFX | Forex Sessions/README.md

 ### 1. Session Membership Logic

-Each bar is classified based on whether its timestamp falls within predefined session windows:
+Each bar is classified based on whether its timestamp falls within the configured session windows:

 $$
 \text{Session Active} =